 Mike slapped Joe on the shoulder and strode down the ramp.
 “Take care, kid.
 We’ll see ya in the morning.”

-By the time Joe dropped his pack at the tee-shirt counter inside the prison and retrieved his flashlight, the fog had wrapped Alcatraz in a damp, murky shroud.
-Relieved of the heavy pack, Joe left the prison and marched the steep avenues of his patrol, past the gaunt, looming shadow of the water tower, along the guano flecked path beside the powerplant, the air sharp with the ammonia reek of bird droppings and the unseen cry of nesting gulls, past the quay and its splash of cresting waves, and the rainbow-colored glow of San Francisco lost in the fog.
-He glanced from the colorful rumor of the city to the hulking darkness of the island, and a thread of uncertainty skittering along his spine.
-He was stalling and he knew it.
+By the time Joe dropped his pack inside the prison and retrieved his flashlight, fog wrapped Alcatraz in a damp, murky shroud.
+Relieved of his load, Joe left the prison to march the steep avenues of his patrol; past the gaunt, looming shadow of the water tower, along the guano flecked path beside the powerplant, the air sharp with the ammonia reek of bird droppings and the unseen cry of gulls, past the quay and its splash of cresting waves, and the rainbow-colored glow of San Francisco lost in the fog.
+As he glanced from the colorful rumor of the city to the hulking darkness of the island, a thread of uncertainty skittered along his spine.
+He was stalling and knew it.
 But what if he were wrong?
 What if they did mean him harm?

-The first time Joe had sensed them was in the wee hours of his first week at work; an ebon, crystalline sparkle had formed round him like reverse fireflies glittering in the night.
-He could feel them darkling in the distance as he made his way through the long empty halls, past framed pictures of monsters once locked behind these hard iron bars.
+The first time he’d sensed them, was in the wee hours that first week of work.
+An ebon, crystalline sparkle had formed round him like reverse fireflies glittering in the night.
+Joe could feel them darkling in the distance as he made his way through the long empty halls, past framed pictures of monsters once locked behind these hard iron bars.

 With a grinding rasp, he turned the key and stepped inside once more.
 Joe hefted the cool metal of his flashlight knowing its light would drive away the specters should the terror submerge him.
-His gaze drifted to the long dark corridor and what lay ahead.
-He set the flashlight down afraid he might use it.
+His gaze drifted to the dark corridors and what lay beyond.

 Okay, you can do this.
-Joe’s broad shoulders rose as he sucked in a long breath then slowly let it out.
-He shouldered the pack and set out along the dark hollow aisles; past vacant cells and the hushed whispers within, to the vast open space of the library.
+Joe’s shoulders rose as he sucked in a long breath then slowly let it out.
+He shouldered the pack and set off along the hollow aisles; past vacant cells and the whispered voices within, to the vast open space of the library.

 He could see them now, the dark shadows pressing around in starved anticipation.
-He swallowed, feeling the hard, dry click at the back of his throat as one by one, he pulled out the books, setting each aside as the moonlight narrowed.
+He swallowed, feeling the hard, dry click at the back of his throat.
+Then one by one, he drew out the books, setting each aside as the moonlight narrowed.

-At the very bottom of his pack, Joe felt the rough cloth cover of an ancient tome.
+At the pack’s bottom, Joe felt the rough cloth cover of an ancient tome.
 He knew it to be the one.

 A distant metallic clang echoed, echoed through the halls as he flipped open the cover and slowly began to read.
 Joe sensed their self-loathing and coveted rage break like waves of unshed tears; felt their relief like a parched man’s gulp of water and knew in their eternity of suffering he provided an outlet however brief.

-“Call me Ishmael.”
-He read, his voice rising to fill the void as they settled in around him.
+“Call me Ishmael,” he read, his voice rising as they settled in around him.
 “Some years ago—never mind how long precisely – having little or no money in my purse ……”